 How can you stop bandwidth throttling?
 How can you tell if it’s happening to you?
 And how can you improve the performance of your internet?

-A short guide on how to fix ISP throttling with a VPN
+How to stop ISP bandwidth throttling with a VPN

 Bandwidth throttling occurs when your ISP deliberately slows your internet.
 While this might be because you have reached your data cap for the month, or you haven’t paid for your super-fast broadband, more often than not, your ISP will slow your internet speeds regardless of your contract status.